-If parents are looking to lend their children money towards the down-payment (i.e. they would like it paid back), Dhillon said parents can lend the money as a private loan or private mortgage, where a written agreement is drawn up by a lawyer with the amount loaned, the interest rate, monthly payment amount and amortization period.
+If parents are looking to lend their children money toward the down-payment (i.e. they would like it paid back), Dhillon says parents can lend the money as a private loan or private mortgage, where a written agreement is drawn up by a lawyer with the amount loaned, the interest rate, monthly payment amount and amortization period.

-Dhillon said it's not enough to make a financial plan – you should make your intentions clear to your kids.
-This is especially important for parents with multiple children who may be providing their children with money at different points in their lives for things like higher education, weddings or down payments.
+Dhillon said it's not enough to make a financial plan – make sure your kids fully understand your intentions.
+This is especially important for parents with multiple children who may be providing their children with money at different points in their lives for things like higher education, weddings, or down payments.